 So I’ve dug out an article I put together last year for a film course I took (written just after watching The Americanization of Emily) and, before that, here’s what I said about Jimbo back in this blog’s first post:

-The blog is dedicated to Mr James Garner, Legend of the West Bret Maverick in Maverick, The Scrounger in The Great Escape and LAs finest, Jim Rockford PI in The Rockford Files.
+The blog is dedicated to Mr James Garner: Bret Maverick in Maverick, The Scrounger in The Great Escape and LAs finest, Jim Rockford PI in The Rockford Files.

 His work and style epitomise everything I like in my entertainment.
 Heroes that aren’t black or white, but black and grey.
 Characters that would rather talk their way out of a situation than fight (who would have the guts to fight someone with a gun in real life?
 A Garner character would rather leg it).
 Humour that is understated rather than puerile or OTT.
 And a bit of realism in amongst the nonsense makes for good entertainment.